History of the TeSelle Family Genealogy (see below)

 The Netherlands was annexed by Napoleon (1810-1813) and formed a part of the French empire.
 Legislation of that period known as the Napoleonic Code required that each family choose an official family surname, and that henceforth all children would keep their father’s surname.
 Thus, the name “te Selle” became an official family surname name as part of the government practice of civil registration.
 During that time sons began taking and keeping the surname of their father, rather than changing their surname to correspond to the place where they lived.
 As a result, nowhere in either The Netherlands or in the United States have we thus far come across people carrying the “te Selle” family name that cannot be traced back through the Te Selle family tree to Hermen Wijggers te Selle.
 (Note: When the Napoleonic Code was first imposed in The Netherlands, many Dutch families apparently did not think that the practice would last of keeping a family surname for many generations.
 Therefore, some of these families chose silly surnames as a joke.
 Unfortunately, descendants of those families are still suffering from that ill-advised name choice many generations later!)

-Even though we do not publish data about living individuals, we do maintain complete genealogy data for all generations, and are anxious to gather as much information as possible about all of the Te Selle family, past and present.
-If you have information about births, deaths, marriages, children, or other interesting information about any members of the Te Selle family, or if you wish to pursue additional genealogical research regarding more recent generations, please contact us at email@example.com.
+Even though we do not publish data about living individuals, we do maintain complete genealogy data for all generations.
+We are anxious to gather as much information as possible about all of the Te Selle family, past and present.
+If you have information about births, deaths, marriages, children, or other interesting information about any members of the Te Selle family, or if you wish to pursue additional genealogical research regarding more recent generations, please contact us using our Contact Form.
 We appreciate your input and support.